Self-organisation in cellular automata with coalescent particles: qualitative and quantitative approaches: Particle-based organisation: quantitative results

 This method, consisting in associating a random walk to each gliders automata and studying this random walk using scale invariance, is not limited to this particular conjecture concerning entry times.
-Indeed, we see in the next two sections that it can be used to study the asymptotic behavior of two other, arguably more natural, parameters: the particle density at time $t$ and the rate of convergence to the limit measure.
+Indeed, we see in the next two sections that it can be used to study the asymptotic behaviour of two other, arguably more natural, parameters: the particle density at time $t$ and the rate of convergence to the limit measure.
 However, we obtain only an upper bound instead of an explicit asymptotic distribution.
 There is no doubt this method can be adapted to other parameters in a similar way.

-Furthermore, these results can be extended to other automata with similar behavior, such as those in Figure~\ref{fig:particles}, by factorising them onto a gliders automaton.
+Furthermore, these results can be extended to other automata with similar behaviour, such as those in Figure~\ref{fig:particles}, by factorising them onto a gliders automaton.
 This point is discussed in Section~\ref{sec:extensions}.
-This method is more difficult to generalize when there is birth of particle, even in simple case as the $4$-cyclic cellular automaton.
+This method is more difficult to generalise when there is birth of particle, even in a simple case such as the $4$-cyclic cellular automaton.